mattybigback/zip_halo_clock/README.md

 * Minutes - green
 * Hours - cyan (AM) or blue (PM)

 The "hands" act like the real hands of an analogue clock.
 The hour hand moves forward by one place every 12 minutes.
-When more than one hand is on the same space the lowest value hand takes precedence, so at 13:05:05 LED number 5 will be white, at 13:05:06 it will be green at at 13:06 it will be blue.
+When more than one hand is on the same space the lowest value hand takes precedence, so at 13:05:05 LED number 5 will be white, at 13:05:06 it will be green, and at at 13:06:00 it will be blue.

 ### Menu